evilspud/Python/SDE_task/sdetask/readme.md

     With more time, I would make the contents of database_build_report.py print to a text file rather than to terminal.
-    It would be useful to add logging, more error handling and pytest testing.
+    It would be useful to add logging, more error handling and testing.
     Parameters could be added to the command line when running.
     I would add testing for the existence of the specified directory before creation of the output files.

+    Assuming it was wanted, the is_deceased function would test if the deceased date is later than a given parameter date i.e. datetime.now() or user-specified
+        and would return either:
+            an error
+            False